Gerard Brandon: Political life

-Brandon, a delegate to the constitutional conventions of 1817 and 1832, also helped draft Mississippi's first two constitutions.
+Brandon, a delegate to the constitutional conventions of 1817 and 1832, helped draft Mississippi's first two constitutions.
 He served in the Mississippi Legislature and was elected Speaker of the House of Representatives in 1822.

-Brandon became governor of Mississippi for the first time upon the death of Walter Leake, serving from Leake's death on November 17, 1825, until January 7, 1826, when David Holmes, the last territorial governor and first governor of the State of Mississippi was again inaugurated as governor.
+In 1825, Brandon became governor of Mississippi for the first time upon the death of Walter Leake, serving from Leake's death on November 17, 1825, until January 7, 1826, when David Holmes, the last territorial governor and first governor of the State of Mississippi was again inaugurated as governor.